symfony/symfony-docs/security/expressions.rst

     Equal to checking if the user has the ``IS_AUTHENTICATED_FULLY`` role.
 ``is_granted()``
     Checks if the user has the given permission.
-Optionally accepts a second argument with the object where permission is checked on.
+Optionally accepts a second argument with the object where permission is checked.
 It's equivalent to using the :doc:`isGranted() method </security/securing_services>` from the authorization checker service.